Why the peanut butter is the best streamer you’ve never heard of

 After much experimentation, Puglisi married just the right synthetic material with an unconventional tying method.
 He layered small bunches of material along the hook shank, then used scissors to shape the body into a baitfish profile.
 This method is quick, and it tightly locks in the material in place to create an extremely durable fly.
 And since the body is made of a series of relatively short pieces, it doesn’t foul around the hook bend as some long flies tend to do.

 The first Peanut Butters were grey to match the peanut bunker, but today, the most popular colour is black and purple, which works in both deep, cold water and clear tropical flats.
 No one really knows why, but it sure catches fish.
 Other popular colours include black over red, and chartreuse or olive over white.
-Beyond that, there are near-endless colour variations, with flies ranging from about two inches in length up to an eight-incher, which is great for pike and muskies.
+Beyond that, there are near-endless colour variations, with flies ranging from about two inches in length up to an eight-inch variation, for muskies or big marine fish.
 The entire family of patterns are now known collectively as EP Flies.

 The first time I used—or even saw—a Peanut Butter was in the tropics, and I immediately wanted to try it at home.
 I was not disappointed.
 Basically, every warm-water species I targeted with the fly went bananas for it.
 (Next season, I’m going to try it on stillwater trout.)
 Just for propriety, I’ve been using natural Canadian colours, which I think make the fly look like a sunfish.
 But in any colour, it’s the kind of snaky, shimmering, vulnerable-looking mouthful that lights up a predator.